aiidateam/aiida-core/docs/source/setup/computerandcodes.rst

 .. note:: You can change the label of a code by using the::

-   verdi relabel
+   verdi code relabel

   command; you can also list all available codes with::

-   verdi list
+   verdi code list

   and then get the information of a specific code with::

-   verdi show
+   verdi code show

   Finally, to delete a code (only if it not used by any calculation) use::

-   verdi delete
+   verdi code delete

 And now, you are ready to launch your calculations!
 You may want to follow to